jlekowski/battleships/README.md

 # Battleships

-## Battleships (sea battle) game for web
+## Battleships (sea battle) game for web and command line (PHP CLI)

 This is a playable beta version of Battleships.
-This is also beta github commit.

 App is by default set in dev/debug mode for long calls (which might not work well on some of shared hosting).

 ### DEMO
 http://dev.lekowski.pl/
+OR
+from command line run:
+php public/SOAP/client.php

 ## === Installation ===
 1. Download from https://github.com/jlekowski/battleships/
-2. Copy to your web server directory (advised to point domain to html folder)
+2. Copy to your web server directory (advised to point domain to public folder)
  * You might need to add writing permission to db\ directory (chmod 777)
  * You might need change to short calls (see setup paragraph)
 3. Enter the URL and enjoy the game